scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 This section explains what happens with the SCION packet header at each router, based on the network topology in described {{figure-16}} above.
 Each step includes a table that represents a simplified snapshot of the packet header at the end of this specific step.
 Regarding the notation used in the figure/tables, each source and destination entry should be read as router (or endpoint) followed by its address.
 The current Info Field (with metadata on the current path segment) in the SCION header is depicted as italic/cursive in the tables.
 The current Hop Field, representing the current AS, is shown bold.
 The snapshot tables also include references to IP/UDP addresses.
 In this context, words "ingress" and "egress" refer to the direction of travel of SCION data packets.

-- *Step 1* <br> **A->R1**: The SCION-enabled Endpoint A in AS2 creates a new SCION packet destined for destination endpoint B in AS3, with payload P. Endpoint A sends the packet (for the chosen forwarding path) to the next SCION router as provided by its control service, which is in this case Router 1.
-Endpoint A encapsulates the SCION packet into an underlay UDP/IPv4 header for the local delivery to Router 1, utilizing AS2's internal routing protocol.
+- *Step 1* <br> **A->R1**: The SCION-enabled Endpoint A in AS ff00:0:2 creates a new SCION packet destined for destination Endpoint B in AS ff00:0:3, with payload P. Endpoint A sends the packet (for the chosen forwarding path) to the next SCION router as provided by its control service, which is in this case Router 1.
+Endpoint A encapsulates the SCION packet into an underlay UDP/IPv4 header for the local delivery to Router 1, utilizing AS ff00:0:2's internal routing protocol.
 The current Info Field is *IF1*.
-Upon receiving the packet, Router 1 will forward the packet on the egress interface that endpoint A has included into the first Hop Field of the SCION header.
+Upon receiving the packet, Router 1 will forward the packet on the egress interface that Endpoint A has included into the first Hop Field of the SCION header.

 |  A -> R1                                                     |
 |------------+-------------------------------------------------|